-This study employed a randomized block design (blocking on classrooms), randomly assigning students within classrooms to one of three conditions: (2:1 ROOTS group, 5:1 ROOTS group, and a no-treatment control condition).
-Because a separate line of research has demonstrated the efficacy of the ROOTS intervention relative to a core mathematics program (Author et al., 2015a) and no-treatment control conditions (Author et al., 2016a; Author et al., 2016b), the primary focus of the current study was a comparison between the 2:1 and 5:1 ROOTS groups.
+This study employed a randomized block design (blocking on classrooms), randomly assigning students within classrooms to one of three conditions: 2:1 ROOTS group, 5:1 ROOTS group, and a no-treatment control condition.
+Because a separate line of research has demonstrated the efficacy of the ROOTS intervention relative to a core mathematics program (Hedges' g = .31 to .37; Clark et al., 2016) and no-treatment control conditions (Hedges' g =.16 to 1.08; Clarke et al., 2017; Doabler et al., 2016), the primary focus of the current study was a comparison between the 2:1 and 5:1 ROOTS groups.
 Thus, the current analyses did not include students in the control condition.
-The study was conducted across two years, with Year 1 and Year 2 representing the 2014-2015 and

-2015-2016 school years, respectively.
+The study was conducted across 2 years, with Year 1 and Year 2 representing the 2014-2015 and 2015-2016 school years, respectively.
 Each study year involved a different cohort of kindergarten students.
-These cohorts represented the final two cohorts of the larger, federally-funded ROOTS Efficacy Project.
+These cohorts represented the final two cohorts of the larger, federally funded ROOTS Efficacy Project.